CoderQuinn/QYSwipeCell/README.md

 # QYSwipeCell

-To be familiar with Swift and cell swiping, implement it by copying,  https://github.com/MortimerGoro/MGSwipeTableCell Respect it!
+To get familiar with Swift and cell swiping, implement it by referring to the repository: https://github.com/MortimerGoro/MGSwipeTableCell.
+With the greatest respect!

 ## License
 MIT License